Article 3. General University Information

 To learn more about the Attendance Rule and specific excused absences, read Appendix A.

 The Student Leave of Absence (LOA) rule assists and encourages students to return and graduate after an absence of two or more consecutive long semesters from TAMIU.
 Eligible students are encouraged to take advantage of the benefits provided by a LOA, e.g., a returning student need not apply for readmission to the University and may participate in their regularly scheduled registration/enrollment period upon return.
-Please note that re-admission to a college program may be required.
+Please note re-admission to a college program may be required.

 To learn more about the Student Leave of Absence (LOA) rule, read Appendix B.

 The Copyright Act of 1976 grants copyright owners the exclusive right to reproduce their works and distribute copies of their work.
 Works that receive copyright protection include published works such as textbooks.
 Copying a textbook without permission from the owner of the copyright may constitute copyright infringement.
 Civil and criminal penalties may be assessed for copyright infringement.
 Civil penalties include damages up to $100,000; criminal penalties include a fine up to $250,000 and imprisonment.
-To learn more, please visit http://www.copyright.gov. and refer to TAMIU SAP 29.01.99.L1, Information Resources.
+To learn more, please visit https://www.copyright.gov and refer to TAMIU SAP 29.01.99.L1, Information Resources.

-The Texas A&M University System is dedicated to adhering to the highest ethical standards and principles.
-If you have factual information suggestive of misconduct involving any A&M System member, employee, student or other affiliate we want you to report it.
-Examples of reportable issues include fraud, theft, misuse of A&M System resources or information, violations of safety rules or environmental laws, conflicts of interest, NCAA violations, inappropriate conduct, harassment or illegal discrimination, non-compliance with the Texas Diversity, Equity and Inclusion Law, and general student and/or employee misconduct.
+The Texas A&M University System (System) is dedicated to adhering to the highest ethical standards and principles.
+If you have factual information suggestive of misconduct involving any A&M System member, employee, student, or other affiliate, we want you to report it.
+Examples of reportable issues include:

 We encourage you to report such issues through the Risk, Fraud & Misconduct Hotline, a telephone and web-based reporting system.
 1-888-501-3850 or select “file a report” at the top of the page using the following link: EthicsPoint Hotline.
 Reports can be submitted anonymously.
 The hotline is independently operated and available 24 hours a day, 7 days a week.
+Reports can also be made to the Texas State Auditor’s Office by calling 1.800.892.8348 or submitting an online report at https://sao.fraud.texas.gov.

 Persons interested in engaging in solicitation which may result in a sale or donation, on the TAMIU campus, whether the solicitation is personal, printed or electronic, must first receive permission from the Office of Community Relations and Special Events.
 It is a violation for any person to solicit or sell to students without prior approval, as outlined by this section.

-For more information, contact Community Relations and Special Events at .956.326.2001 located in STC 271 or visit: http://www.tamiu.edu/compliance/documents/21.99.09.L1.01AccesstoUniversityPropertyforSalesandSolicitationPurposes.pdf.
+For more information, contact Community Relations and Special Events at 956.326.2001 located in STC 271 or visit https://www.tamiu.edu/compliance/21.99.09.l0.01accesstouniversitypropertyforsalesandsolicitationpurposes.pdf.

 Students are expected to comply with all applicable parking, traffic, and transportation laws, as well as System and University policies, rules, regulations, and procedures which are enforced 24 hours a day by the University Police.
 Parking permits are only required for designated reserved parking lots and spaces.